 |Column I||Column II|

-Clayey soil is useful for crops because of the following reasons:
+Clayey soil is useful for crops for the following reasons

-2) Clayey soil is very fertile and rich in humus.
+- Clayey soil is rich in organic matter

-Question 6.
-Write the differences between clayey and sandy soils.
+6. List the differences between clayey soil and sandy soil.

 |Clayey Soil||Sandy Soil|

-Question 7.
-Sketch the cross section of soil and label the various layers.
+7. Sketch the cross-section of soil and label the various layers.

-Question 9.
-Explain how soil pollution and soil erosion could be prevented.
+9. Explain how soil pollution and soil erosion could be prevented

-10. Solve the following crossword puzzle using the clues given:
+10. Solve the following crossword puzzle with the clues given: